wncc/WnCC/_soc_projects/14-kushal- rumour.md

 ---

 ---
+Spreading 'rumours' on devices connected to the same Wi-Fi via an app

+<!--break-->
 This is a completely new project with no past work.

-<!--break-->

 The project will take the form of an app (android/ios).

 <!--break-->